ansible-community/project-template/docs/getting_started_user.md

 4. Verify step

-Now you've completed your first task with PROJECTNAME.
+Now you've completed your first task with PROJECTNAME!

+> Add links here to what to logically read next.